vincentlemstra/bulk_rename_files/README.md

 - Use PyQt threads to offload the bulk file renaming process
 - Manage system paths and rename files with pathlib

+## Screenshots

+## Project Status
+Project is: completed.

+## Room for Improvement
+- There could be more buttons to choose how you want to save the file.
+For example: you want it to be saved with a date + time instead of the 1..2..3.

 ## Acknowledgement
-- Thanks to [RealPython](https://realpython.com/bulk-file-rename-tool-python/#step-2-create-the-pyqt-skeleton-application) for laying out the project.
+- Thanks to [RealPython](https://realpython.com/bulk-file-rename-tool-python/#step-2-create-the-pyqt-skeleton-application) for laying out the basis of the project.